MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-service-analytics-insights-csh.md

 3. Select **Get started**.
 The **Install Customer Service Insights** page displays the installation process for the following:
    - Checks whether the administrator has a valid Customer Service Insights license to run the installation.
    - Installs the Customer Service Insights solution if the license check is passed.
 The following are also created:
-     - **Customer Service Insights AppUser:** An application user entity<!--edit okay?--> that's used to allow Customer Service Insights to perform actions on behalf of users.
+     - **Customer Service Insights AppUser:** An application user entity that's used to allow Customer Service Insights to perform actions on behalf of users.
-     - **Customer Service Insights Configuration:** A Common Data Service entity in your organization environment that's used by admins to control the report's entry access<!--will the reader understand what this means?
-It's a bit unclear to me.--> in the site map.
+     - **Customer Service Insights Configuration:** A Common Data Service entity in your organization environment that's used by admins to control the report's entry access in the site map.
    - Generates insights and sets up reports for the administrator.

   The installation process might take a few minutes.
 You can navigate away from the page and revisit it to check the status.